PaoloEstorm/Origami/README.md

 Origami: the synth that breaks the rules (or not?)
 ![Logo Origami](https://github.com/user-attachments/assets/805f6224-f6e8-4783-ae50-3f2e9cf1f2a2)

-Origami is a synthesizer capable of generating sounds through Phase Modulation (PM), Frequency Modulation (FM), Amplitude Modulation (AM), Phase Distortion (PD), Wave Folding, and Additive Synthesis.
-Its intermodularity makes it super fun and intuitive to explore and create complex sounds!
+Estorm Origami is the first Analog Synthesizer capable of Phase Modulation (PM), Frequency Modulation (FM), Amplitude Modulation (AM), Phase Distortion (PD), Wave Folding, and Additive Synthesis.
+Its intermodularity makes it fun and intuitive to explore and create complex sounds!

 [![This Synth Breaks The Rules](https://github.com/user-attachments/assets/e44ff963-27a0-4a93-9d2d-e1a0a9317ccf)](https://youtu.be/fYJeXG9gMpo "This Synth Breaks The Rules")